crossterm-rs/crossterm-cursor/README.md

 ## Future

-> The `crossterm_cursor` crate functionality will be moved to the `crossterm` crate.
-Date is not set yet,
+> The `crossterm_cursor` crate code will be moved to the `crossterm` crate (it's reexported there now).
-> but it doesn't make sense to start a new project with it.
+> Date is not set yet, but it doesn't make a lot of sense to start a new project with it.
+Please, use
+> the `crossterm` crate with the `cursor` feature enabled.

-Issues are disabled for this repository for the same reason.
+Issues in this repository are disabled for the same reason.
 Please, report all issues in the [crossterm-rs/crossterm](https://github.com/crossterm-rs/crossterm/issues) repository.

 ## Features